typeable/compaREST/test/golden/common/type-changing/report.md

 #### `$(Array)`

-The type has been removed.
+The value has been removed.

 ## **POST** /test4